Find out if fostering is right for you! Join a FREE info session!

 Can I still work while fostering?

 Yes, many Foster Carers can work while fostering.
 The type of fostering you do will ultimately determine the amount of time you need to be available to meet the needs of the child in your care.
 That’s why we work closely with you to assess what type of fostering is most suitable for you and our children.
 It’s worth considering that fostering can be a busy role.
 There are the usual commitments of looking after a child, from round-the-clock care for babies and toddlers to school runs and after-school clubs for older children.
-In addition, you will have meetings to attend and training to undertake as part of your role as a Foster Carer.
+In addition, you will have meetings to attend, Family Time to take a child to and from, and training to undertake as part of your role as a Foster Carer.